google/orbit/DEVELOPMENT.md

 (In both cases verify that `pip3.exe` is in the path, otherwise the bootstrap script will not be able to install conan for you.)

 ## Running Orbit

 Documentation about how to use Orbit's UI to connect to OrbitService can be found [here](documentation/DOCUMENTATION.md#connect-orbit).

 Alternatively you can use command line flags to automate the connection setup.
-This is explained the next sections.
+This is explained in the next sections.

 > **Note:** As mentioned before, the collector currently only works for Linux.
+So
+> Local Profiling as described in the next section only works on Linux.

 ### Local Profiling